dummy-ilh/MINE/ML/Google_glossary.md

 Most modern masked language models are bidirectional.

+math-pass@k

+A metric to determine an LLM's accuracy in solving a math problem within K attempts.
+For example, math-pass@2 measures an LLM's ability to solve math problems within two attempts.
+An accuracy of 0.85 on math-pass@2 indicates that an LLM was able to solve math problems 85% of the time within two attempts.

+math-pass@k is identical to the pass@k metric, except that the term math-pass@k is specifically used for math evaluation.

 matplotlib

 An open-source Python 2D plotting library. matplotlib helps you visualize different aspects of machine learning.